 If a loved one of the deceased is unhappy with the will or with the intestacy laws, they may draw out the process through litigation.
 This litigation may tie an estate up in court for years.
 Often, someone wants more than what they inherited, or they feel upset about bloodline inheritance.
 If anyone feels like they are not getting a fair shake, they can hold the process up with lawsuits.

 If the unexpected happens and you find yourself caught in lawsuits facing litigation over the fairness of estate distribution, let us help you in the courtroom.
 We know how to meet the courtroom drama head-on and find solutions that best fit your family.
-Look to us for the answers you need to finish up your legal responsibility as an administrator.
+Look to us for the answers you need to finish up your legal responsibility as a personal representative.